 Look for hidden storage OR make it yourself!

-Sofas with storage underneath the seats are great for keeping everything from books to newspapers, and beds with pull out draws often have the capacity to store spare bed sheets and pillow covers.
+Sofas with storage underneath the seats are great for keeping everything from books to newspapers, and beds with pull out drawers often have the capacity to store spare bed sheets and pillow covers.

 Invest In Or make storage boxes with wheels

-Tote bags are brilliant for storing a wide range of things from children’s toys to nightwear, shoes and towels.
-They’re also highly convenient as they can be easily hung from pegs on the back of the door meaning they won’t take up much excess room at all.
+They’re also highly convenient as they can be easily hung from pegs on the back of the door (check these out for pretty!) meaning they won’t take up much excess room at all.